 Three-time defending champs and local oyster farmers Aidan Semingson and Conor Eckholm took the early lead.
 The pair didn't look back, winning their fourth consecutive Shuck and Swallow by eating 48 raw oysters in 3 minutes and 20 seconds.
 Semingson, who did the shucking, shared his secret.

 ”It's just tenacity,” said Semingson, who has been shucking oysters for more than 10 years.
-Teammate Eckholm said the pair has the advantage
+Teammate Eckholm said the pair has the advantage of year-round practice.

 The Oyster Calling contest drew a large crowd and featured wigs, costumes and dancing.
 But it was 9-year-old Michael Berkowitz who stole the show with his original poem, which earned a perfect score from the judges:

 ”Oysters belong upon my table, Oysters belong inside of me; I've got to be where my shell can run free, I've got to get my bivalve in the sea.”